rasfa98/music-manager/README.md

 SELECT SUM(length) FROM Tracks WHERE band = 'x' AND title = 'y'
 ```

+Used when displaying an individual albums length.

 **Filter albums by producer and label**

 ```sql
 SELECT albumTitle FROM Albums WHERE label = 'x' INNER JOIN Producers ON Producers.albumTitle = Albums.albumTitle
 ```

+This query will be used as a part of the filter function when searching for albums.

 **Get all information about a specific album**

 ```sql
 SELECT * FROM Albums WHERE band = 'x' AND albumTitle = 'y' INNER JOIN Tracks ON Tracks.albumTitle = Albums.albumTitle AND Tracks.band = Albums.band INNER JOIN Producers ON Producers.albumTitle = Albums.albumTitle AND Producers.band = Albums.band
 ```

+This query will be used in conjunction with the query that returns the length of an album when displaying an album in detail.